 - G a twelfth-tone higher.

-- Chord a quarter-tone lower (for a half note).
+- Chord a quarter-tone lower (and for a half note).

 - Quarter note, 1 second.